Name of the foundation

 The daily management of the funds of the foundation shall be the responsibility of the treasurer.
 Pursuant to the Articles of Association, no (legal) person has a decisive say within the Foundation.
 Thus no (legal) person can possess the assets of the Foundation as if it were equity.

-Obtained funds will be used to cover costs to provide these trainings.
-A number of future training modules will incorporate end user costs.
 Campus Ranger Foundation is non-profit and revenue will benefit at all to the foundation and in accordance with its objective.

 The Board takes great care to ensure that expenditures are made only in accordance with the statutory corporate purpose and the available funds.